Naoki-Otani/FROST_monitor_KEKCC/dataquality/src/README.md

      - If **any channel** has data (count > 0), **fill all channels** in the bin.
        Channels with no data get `average = 0` (to monitor potential dead channels).
      - If **no channel** has data (all zero), **skip** that time-bin entirely.
+     - The X-axis time range of this plot is currently restricted to **events with unix time ≥ 2025-11-29 18:00 (local time)**.
+     This cut is applied only to the **display range**; all bins are still accumulated internally.

    Output (PDF):
    - `/group/nu/ninja/work/otani/FROST_beamdata/e71c/dataquality/lightyield/ALL_chavg_lightyield_history_2D_6h.pdf`